 One of the great joys for visitors and locals alike is being in Aspen’s magnificent natural surroundings.
 Winter or summer, Aspen’s natural beauty beckons everyone outside to play.
 Whether you seek adventure and challenge in your athletic pursuits, or just like to stroll through town looking at the mountains, every season offers nearly limitless opportunities to enjoy the great outdoors.
 And Aspen Square’s central location across from the base of Aspen Mountain is the perfect jumping off point.

-Aspen is internationally renowned as a winter playground and outdoor activities clearly center on skiing and snowboarding on the four mountains of Aspen/Snowmass: Aspen Mountain, Aspen Highlands, Buttermilk and Snowmass.
-Each mountain has its own personality and unique terrain, which give the resort great breadth and variety of experience for skiers and boarders of all ability levels.
-Free skier shuttles run all day from Rubey Park taking visitors to the ski mountains, making sampling each area an easy proposition.
+Aspen is internationally renowned as a winter playground and outdoor activities clearly center on skiing and snowboarding on the four mountains of Aspen Snowmass: Aspen Mountain, Aspen Highlands, Buttermilk and Snowmass.
+Each mountain has its own distinct personality and unique terrain, which gives the resort great breadth and variety of experience for skiers and boarders of all ability levels.
+Free skier shuttles run all day from Rubey Park Transportation Center taking visitors to the other ski mountains, making sampling each area an easy proposition.
 When planning an Aspen ski vacation, check out our ski vacation packing list for a few recommendations.

 But there is more to enjoy here in the winter besides downhill skiing and boarding.
 Cross country skiing trails wind throughout Aspen and Snowmass.
 Sleigh rides, dog-sledding, snowmobile tours, snowcat dinners and snowshoe tours can all be arranged by our concierge staff during your stay.
 For people who like to glide on the ice, Aspen boasts three ice skating venues—the Silver Circle Ice Rink in downtown Aspen, the Aspen Ice Garden in west Aspen and the Aspen Recreation Center, located on Maroon Creek Road just outside of town.